 How To Use the WordPress One-Click Install on DigitalOcean

-In addition to what comes on a regular Ubuntu 16.04 Droplet, the WordPress One-click image includes the following components:
+In addition to the features installed in a regular Ubuntu 20.04 Droplet, the WordPress 1-Click image also includes the following components:

-These components comprise what is known as the LAMP stack, a group of open source software that is typically installed together to enable a server to host dynamic websites like WordPress.
-This term is actually an acronym which represents the Linux operating system, with the Apache web server.
-The site data is stored in a MySQL database, and dynamic content is processed by PHP.
+These components create the LAMP stack, a group of open source software typically installed together to enable a server to host dynamic websites like WordPress.
+The term

-Additionally, in order to improve security the following components are included:
+To improve security, the following additional components are included:

 - UFW: A program to simplify the management of a firewall.